Macular Degenerationcauses, symptoms and treatments

 The early warning signs of macular degeneration may include:

-• objects appear distorted or blurry, or that straight lines look wavy.
+• Objects appear distorted or blurry, or that straight lines look wavy.

 Can macular degeneration be reversed?

-What vision looks like with macular degeneration?
+What does vision look like with macular degeneration?

 What is the best eye vitamin for macular degeneration?